7.4 Radio’s Impact on Culture

 Radio and Politics

 President Franklin D. Roosevelt’s Depression-era radio talks, or “fireside chats,” remain one of the most famous uses of radio in politics.
-While governor of New York, Roosevelt had used radio as a political tool, so he quickly adopted it to explain the unprecedented actions that his administration would take to deal with the economic fallout of the Great Depression.
+While governor of New York, Roosevelt had utilized radio as a political tool, so he quickly adopted it to explain the unprecedented actions his administration would take to address the economic fallout of the Great Depression.
 His first speech took place only one week after his inauguration.
 Roosevelt had closed all of the banks in the country for four days while the government dealt with a national banking crisis, and he used the radio to explain his actions directly to the American people (Grafton, 1999).

 Roosevelt delivered a total of 27 of these 15- to 30-minute-long addresses to estimated audiences of 30 million to 40 million people, then a quarter of the U.S. population (Grafton, 1999).
-Roosevelt’s use of radio served as both a testament to his skills and savvy as a politician and the power and ubiquity of radio during this period.
+Roosevelt’s use of radio served as both a testament to his skills and savvy as a politician and a demonstration of the power and ubiquity of radio during this period.
 At the time, no other form of mass media could have had the same effect.

 The Importance of Talk Radio